Skip to main content

 • Ensure clarity.
 The clearer your email is, the easier it’ll be to read and understand.
 This may mean recipients respond to your messages more quickly.

 • Minimize errors.
-A common best practice for writing effective emails is avoiding grammatical and spelling mistakes that may make your business appear unprofessional, lazy, or inexperienced.
+A common best practice for writing effective emails is avoiding grammatical errors and spelling mistakes that may make your business appear unprofessional, lazy, or inexperienced.

 • Reduce liability issues.
 Email etiquette can help you communicate in a way that aligns with your organization's email policy, so you can reduce the likelihood of legal problems.